On International Women's Day, these are the women who inspire CNET

 While CNET is focused on the representation and roles of women in tech, this list acknowledges women across disciplines.
 Each woman featured in our first-ever Inspiring Women list was nominated by a staff member, leading to a diverse list of strong women who have made a difference in their field, from a founding member of #TimesUp to a former federal prosecutor, to a model empowering girls through coding.

-Each of these nominees deserves to their own doll, having made changes in her field in various ways.
-We appreciate these women who motivate us to continue to break down barriers, speak our minds and never take no for an answer; and we hope that you will be as inspired by them as we are.
+All our nominees deserve their own doll, having influenced the fields they work in.
+We appreciate every person who motivates us.
+But today, we'd like to give a special shout out to those women who break down barriers, raise up their voices and never take no for an answer.
+Each and everyone of them is worth knowing and we hope you'll be as inspired by them as we are.

 Solving for XX: In the tech industry, it's not women who are the problem.